microsoft/vcpkg-docs/vcpkg/users/buildsystems/cmake-integration.md

 You can still use a toolchain file to configure your own toolsets by using the [`VCPKG_CHAINLOAD_TOOLCHAIN_FILE`](../../users/triplets.md#vcpkg_chainload_toolchain_file) triplet variable.

-Th vcpkg integration works differently depending on the operation mode you're using:
+The vcpkg integration works differently depending on the operation mode you're using:

 In [classic mode](../classic-mode.md), vcpkg sets CMake search paths appropriately to make installed packages available via the `find_package()`, `find_library()`, and `find_path()` functions.